LAG1819/label-classification-repo/doc/01Tutorial_WebCrawler.md

 **Note: The input data used here are sample data.**

 The goal is to generate a sample dataset based on a customizable list of keywords/topics and url used by the topic- and seed-based WebCrawler.
+The underlying processes and documentation can be found in [seed_scraper.py](https://github.com/LGHDM/ml-classification-repo/blob/main/src/topic_scrape/seed_scraper.py) and in [seeder.py](https://github.com/LGHDM/ml-classification-repo/blob/main/src/url_scrape/url_scrape/spiders/seeder.py)
 The keywords/topics and url can be customized in [**Seed.xlsx**](https://github.com/LGHDM/ml-classification-repo/blob/main/files/Seed.xlsx).
-Please check further information in the sections below.

 # Table of Contents
 1. [Start a complete WebCrawling](#start-crawling)
 2. [Change path to a customized seed.xlsx](#change-the-path-to-a-custom-seedxlsx-file)